sudosoph/docs/content/platform/environment/how-tos/install-a-new-proxy.md

 Note that different proxies have different ways of specifying the image.

 ## 2) Deploy your new configuration

+Section has a git-ops workflow.
+Deployment is via git commits.
+Free and open source proxy Modules like Varnish do not require Section engineers.

+However, paid proxies like Kraken or ThreatX require Section engineering initialization and setup at the beginning of a proxy life-cycle.
+After initial setup, normal git-ops will trigger deployment of changes to environments such as Production or Staging.

-Once you've made the above changes to your configuration files, you're going to need a Section engineer to deploy the new configuration.
-Once you've changed the config.json file to your liking, please send us a [support ticket](https://support.section.io/hc/en-us/requests/new) so we can push those changes live for you.
+If you need to contact a Section engineer please send us a [support ticket](https://support.section.io/hc/en-us/requests/new).